Julia C. R. Dorr: Influence and reception

 ready to uplift to heights of delightful song, and to cheer, encourage and quietly reprove as necessity demands — this was her mission.

 In her own city, her social influence had been wide:- "When summer days were long, and she was bearing the burden and heat of the day as a young wife and mother, Mrs. Dorr's life was eminently quiet and secluded, her pen being almost her only link with the outside world.
 But with the autumn rest, have come to her wider fields and broader activities.
 In and around her beautiful home, enriched with treasures from many lands, there has grown up a far-reaching intellectual life of which she is the soul and centre.
 She is loved and honored in her own town, and there hundreds of women, of all ranks, turn to her for help and inspiration.
-The year of Mr. Dorr's death, she became the leader of a band of women who founded the Rutland Free Library, the success of which has been remarkable.
-Mrs. Dorr is still president of the association; and has given to the library, in memory of her husband, what is said to be the finest and most complete collection of books on Political Science to be found in New England, outside of Cambridge University.